resbazSQL/lc-webscraping/_episodes/02-dom.md

 * XML attribute nodes contain values that must be quoted, e.g.
 ``` <catfood type="basic"></catfood> ```

-# The Document Object Model.
+# The Document Object Model

 This lesson cannot really teach HTML and javascript from scratch.
 However, we need to make sure we review some things about html.
 For a good discussion on the Document object model, see this <a href="https://www.w3schools.com/Js/js_htmldom.asp">W3Schools tutorial</a>.